f4r6d/PayStar/README.md

 ## how to install

 git clone this repo
-fill the correct env file in env sample and php artisan serve and npm run dev
+fill the correct .env file in .envexample
+php artisan migrate
+npm run dev
+php artisan serve